 ISO 9001:2015 requires organizations to review the effectiveness of any corrective actions taken and if necessary, update risks and opportunities determined during planning.
 Reviewing the effectiveness of corrective actions has taken the shape in many organizations as an added field to their existing corrective action report.
 The review can be in the form of a meeting, observation, or follow-up with relevant parties.
 Updating risks and opportunities is often done using a risk management system, though a formal system is not a requirement.

-ISO 9001:2015 standard has replacemed the term “preventative action” with “risks and opportunities”.
+ISO 9001:2015 standard has replaced the term “preventative action” with “risks and opportunities”.
 The motivation behind this is to make the 9001 standard consistent with other ISO standards.
-The basic concept between preventative action and risk management is the same, assess the risk and mitigate it based on severity, but the terminology has changed.
+The basic concept between preventative action and risk management is the same- assess the risk and mitigate it based on severity; the only difference is that the terminology has changed.